stasl0217/FuzzQE-code/README.md

 It usually takes 4 days to a week to finish a run on a NVIDIA® GP102 TITAN Xp (12GB) GPU.

+_
+TODO: More training scripts for experiment reproduction will be added soon._

 ## Test

 The trained model will be automatically stored under the folder `./trained_models`.
 The model name will be `[WANDB_RUN_NAME].pt`.